moby/moby/pkg/tarsum/tarsum_spec.md

 #### Body

-After the order headers of the file have been added to the checksum for the file, then the body of the file is written to the hash.
+After the order headers of the file have been added to the checksum for the file, the body of the file is written to the hash.

 #### List of file sums